 Executive summary:

 The point of this project is to provide myself with an overview and a plan of what field or career that I would like to go into after college.
-This project is also made to provide an overview of my progress towards my future career and future life plans to my dad, who is the most interested person in this and my main benefactor.
+This project is also made to provide an overview of my progress towards my future career and future life plans to my Dad, who is the most interested person in my career and my main benefactor.
 This project will feature a career path profile for construction management.
 This career path profile will cover the construction management feasibility and benefits for me, three ad examples for construction management, and an overview of what steps will be needed to take to pursue this path.
 This project will also feature an outline of the work as completed and plan to complete to secure this path, as well as a timeline to show my milestones for completing this path.
 Lastly, this project will also cover the cost and required resources I will need to continue down this path.

 Table of Contents: